-- In both Fall and Spring semesters 2022/2023, all lectures and practical/tutorial sessions were given on campus according to the prepared timetables but with aid of using blackboard collaborate plate form to upload lectures/practical/tutorial notes, also to discuss questions with students and upload extra learning sources. - Blended learning was applied for both semesters 2022/23 through using nontraditional method of teaching; flipped classroom, brain storming, peer learning, videos, gaming and self learning.
+- In both the Fall and Spring semesters of 2023/2024, all lectures and practical/tutorial sessions were given on campus according to the prepared timetables but with the aid of using a blackboard collaborate plate form to upload lectures/practical/tutorial notes, also to discuss questions with students and upload extra learning sources. - Blended learning was applied for both semesters 2023/24, through using non-traditional method of teaching; flipped classroom, brainstorming, peer learning, videos, gaming, and self-learning.